mje-nz/jekyll-build/readme.md

-## Jekyll 4 GitHub Pages Deploy Action
+## Jekyll Build Action

-A GitHub Action for building and deploying a Jekyll site into a `gh-pages` branch.
+A GitHub Action for building a Jekyll site.

 ### Why?
 GitHub Pages supports Jekyll out of the box, but very few plugins are supported.
 If you are using anything but the most basic Jekyll setup, you're likely going to need another way to get your site into GitHub Pages.

 ### Prior Work

-Thanks to [Bryan Schuetz](https://github.com/BryanSchuetz) for a [working example](https://github.com/BryanSchuetz/jekyll-deploy-gh-pages).
-This version cleans up a few things, works with Bundler 2.x and Jekyll 4.x, and supports a custom Jekyll build/destination directory as well as caching to improve build times.
+This is based on [Josh Larsen's Jekyll 4 Deploy action](https://github.com/joshlarsen/jekyll4-deploy-gh-pages).

 ### Setup
 Create a `main.yml` file in `./github/workflows`.

 ```yaml